aaravtiku/cse15l-lab-reports/labreport3.md

 In the first example, we just checked for the existence of a file containing 'WhereToIndia', whereas in the second command, we checked for all the files of the form "txt".

-2)Converting the files present in a particular directory into a '.txt' form - As demonstrated in task 5 of the skill demo, it is possible to convert a list of files present in a particular directory into a .txt file.
+2) Converting the files present in a particular directory into a '.txt' form - As demonstrated in task 5 of the skill demo, it is possible to convert a list of files present in a particular directory into a .txt file.
 This is useful for computing the number of files present in a given directory, the number of words or characters present in a given directory.